doonfrs/AI-Instructions-Syncer/README.md

-# AI Rules Syncer
+# AI Instructions Syncer

 ![Demo](assets/demo.gif)

-A VS Code extension that automatically syncs your AI assistant rules to multiple files when you save your main rules file.
-Perfect for developers who use multiple AI assistants (Claude, Cursor, GitHub Copilot, Windsurf) and want to keep their rules synchronized across different tools and projects.
+A VS Code extension that automatically syncs your AI assistant instructions to multiple files when you save your main instructions file.
+Perfect for developers who use multiple AI assistants (Claude, Cursor, GitHub Copilot, Windsurf) and want to keep their instructions synchronized across different tools and projects.

 **⭐ If this extension saves you time and makes your workflow smoother, please consider starring the repository!
 Your support means the world to us and helps the project grow. ⭐**